Mixed Martial Arts

 Built in Lafayette, Proven in Battle

 Often billed as the greatest UFC fighter to never capture undisputed gold, Poirier’s legacy wasn't meant to live on a mantle.
 It was meant to be shaped by flames and in the smoke that rose from their ashes.
 The Louisiana legend, a true OG of MMA and the last remaining fighter from the WEC era, has logged the second-most significant strikes in lightweight history.
-He walks away tied for sixth in the most wins in UFC history (22), tied for fifth in finishes (15), and tied for fourth in knockouts (11), after a nearly incomprehensible 5,314 days with the promotion.
+He walks away tied at sixth for the most wins in UFC history (22), tied at fifth for the most finishes in UFC history (15), and tied at fourth for the most knockouts in UFC history (11) after a nearly incomprehensible 5,314 days active with the promotion.

 Across two divisions, he never missed weight, never backed down, and spent nine straight years ranked among the best of the lightweight division.
 Along the way, Poirier also earned 14 combined Performance and Fight of the Night bonuses and became the third-fastest athlete to notch 20 wins in the UFC, trailing only Georges St-Pierre and Jon Jones.
 Without question, his dues to be considered a Hall of Fame fighter have been paid in full.